Particular/docs.particular.net/servicecontrol/creating-config-file.md

 This setting sets an upper limit on body size to be stored.

+> [!NOTE]
-NOTE: This setting is not available in versions 4.4 and higher.
+> This setting is not available in versions 4.4 and higher.
 It is still supported in Audit instances via [ServiceControl.Audit/MaxBodySizeToStore](/servicecontrol/audit-instances/creating-config-file.md#performance-tuning-servicecontrol-auditmaxbodysizetostore) setting

 Type: int